-Here are 5 takeaways from the Dow index shakeup
+Here are 5 takeaways from the Dow index shake-up

 The inclusion in the Dow is likely to boost a company’s reputation, drive potential business and make it more of a household name, Siegel said of Salesforce.

-“Just in terms of name recognition, I think a lot of people are going to look it up and say 'Hey what is Salesforce do?
+“Just in terms of name recognition, I think a lot of people are going to look it up and say ‘Hey, what does Salesforce do?
 Maybe if Dow thinks it’s good we should use it.”

 Shares of Salesforce and Honeywell gained more than three percent during morning trading, and Amgen gained more than four.
 Meanwhile, Exxon and Raytheon fell by more than 3 percent as Pfizer dropped by more than 1.